miftahDB/miftahdb/README.md

 - **Parameters**:
   - `pattern`: Optional SQL LIKE pattern to match keys.
 Defaults to "%" which matches all keys.
 - **Returns**:
-  - An array of matching keys.
+  - The result of the operation, which includes an array of matching keys or an error if the operation failed.

 ```javascript
 // Get all keys